juanpc2018/Amiga-Guide-4000-4000T/README.md

 with Gotek USB floppy emulators or similar HxC ¿is that necesary ? </br>
 IF you have Original installer discs on floppy, probably yes. </br>

-PC era when floppy controllers were removed from the boards, </br>
+In the PC era when floppy controllers were removed from the boards, </br>
-XP install.iso required an USB1.1 Floppy drive </br>
+XP_install.iso required an USB1.1 Floppy drive </br>
 Amigas are Pre-USB era, but today there are several USB cards for Amiga, some better than others. </br>

 ## PowerSupply